Board of Directors 2016-17

 Simmons’ background includes working with most of the Fortune 500, including major brands such as NBCUniversal and Disney, to create synergistic partnerships between those corporations and the business community nationally.
 Diversity and empowerment have always been true passions for Simmons as she led supplier diversity for NBCUniversal, ensuring that diverse communities have opportunities to compete for business with the corporation.

-A passionate and loyal Bruin, Simmons graduated from UCLA and has served on the UCLA Alumni Association Board for five years, most recently as vice chair.
-She also chairs the governance and nominations committees and is co-chair of the career task force.
+A passionate and loyal Bruin, Simmons graduated from UCLA and has served on the UCLA Alumni Association Board for five years, and is the current president.
 Prior to serving on the UCLA Alumni Association Board, she served as a board member for the UCLA Black Alumni Association where chaired the audit and strategic planning committees.

-Simmons also serves on the board of directors for the Jenesse Center, the LA Sports Council and the Positive Coaching Alliance.
-She is an active member of the advisory committee of Better Futures for Thomazeau (a non-profit organization that creates jobs and lends aid to Haiti) and sits on the advisory committee for Next Play Capital.
-Simmons has earned a number of honors, including the UCLA Black Alumni Association alumna of the year in 2012, the Top 25 Women of Power Impacting Diversity by DiversityPlus magazine and the Who's Who in Black Los Angeles.
+Simmons also serves on the board of directors for the LA Sports Council and the Positive Coaching Alliance.
+She is an active member of the advisory committee of Better Futures for Thomazeau (a non-profit organization that creates jobs and lends aid to Haiti), the NBA Global Inclusion Committee, and the advisory committee for Next Play Capital.
+Simmons has earned a number of honors, including the UCLA Black Alumni Association alumna of the year in 2012, the Top 25 Women of Power Impacting Diversity by DiversityPlus magazine and the Who’s Who in Black Los Angeles.

 Lisa Greer Quateman received her Bachelor of Arts in French (1974) from the University of California, Los Angeles graduating Summa Cum Laude, Phi Beta Kappa.
 She received her Juris Doctor in 1978 from the University of California at Los Angeles School of Law.